-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Space is shown as a purple triangle. (analysis methodology)
+Space is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Space sponsored bills primarily in these issue areas:

 Health (20%) Government Operations and Politics (20%) Taxation (12%) Economics and Public Finance (11%) Armed Forces and National Security (10%) Housing and Community Development (10%) Education (10%) Science, Technology, Communications (9%)

 Recently Introduced Bills

 - H.R.
 6512 (111th): To amend title XVIII of the Social Security Act to prevent the …

 - H.R.
 6072 (111th): Electronic Health Record Incentives for Multi-Campus Hospitals Act of 2010